dbt-labs/metricflow/README.md

 See our latest updates in the [Metricflow Changelog](https://github.com/transform-data/metricflow/blob/main/CHANGELOG.md)!

-MetricFlow is a semantic layer that makes it easy to organized metric definition and build performant and legible SQL.
+MetricFlow is a semantic layer that makes it easy to organize metric definitions.
+It takes those definitions and generates legible and reusable SQL.
 This makes it easy to get consistent metrics output broken down by attributes (dimensions) of interest.

 The name comes from the approach taken to generate metrics.
 A query is compiled into a query plan (represented below) called a dataflow that constructs metrics.
 The plan is then optimized and rendered to engine-specific SQL.